Dual Enrollment FAQs

 Admission Requirements and Process

-Q. What are the next steps if I have a student who is interested in Dual Enrollment?
+Q. What are the next steps if I am interested in Dual Enrollment?

-Meet with their parent/guardian and high school counselor to discuss their dual enrollment options.
-If it is determined that Dual Enrollment is a good option for the student, the high school courses that the student is approved to satisfy through college coursework must be identified.
-The Dual Enrollment Course Directory must be consulted for the list of high school and corresponding college courses that are approved for the college or university the student is interested in attending.
-A Student Participation Agreement must be completed and signed by the student, his/her parent/guardian, and his/her high school counselor.
-The agreement must indicate the high school courses the student is approved to satisfy through Dual Enrollment.
-A completed agreement form must be submitted to the college or university in order for the student to participate.
+A. Interested students should begin by meeting with their parent/guardian and high school counselor to discuss their dual enrollment options.
+If it is determined that Dual Enrollment is a good fit, the high school course requirements that can be satisfied through Dual Enrollment must be identified.
+The Dual Enrollment Course Directory provides the list of high school and corresponding college courses that may be taken through Dual Enrollment.
+The following must be submitted to the college or university:

 - A completed application for admission;